ScratchAddons/website-v2/content/docs/faq.md

 ### Who created Scratch Addons?

 Scratch Addons is a team project led by World_Languages.
-You can find the list of people who have contributed to us on the [Contributors](/contributors) page.
+You can find the list of people who have contributed to us on [the Credits page](/credits).
 While the "Scratch Messaging" and "Developer tools" addons were initially created by griffpatch, he does not maintain the extension.

 ### What does Scratch Addons include?